 View precursor photo here.

-One of my original façade designs for Spencer Organ Company.
+Proposal for Spencer Organ Company.

 Norman and liturgical detailing.
 Composed of speaking bass pipes to save chamber space.